pavrostiva/microbes_transcripts_hackathon/README.md

-## Bacterial and viral transcript detection in scRNA-seq data from oral cancer 👅🦠🦀
+## Bacterial and viral transcript detection in scRNA-seq of tongue cancer 👅🦠🦀

 This is repo for results of the [bioinformatics hackathon](https://kub.academy/2024/zadachi-bht24/) (2024).